TCCofWANG/Deep-Learning-based-Time-Series-Forecasting/README.md

 ![Model](./image/Model.png)

-<center><p>Tips: Due to our carelessness, we incorrectly reclassified the CNN-1D model to Transformer-based category in paper</p></center>
+❗️❗️❗️Tips: Due to our carelessness, we incorrectly reclassified the **CNN-1D** model to Transformer-based category in paper.
+We sincerely apologize for this mistake.

 The following are the baseline models included in this project (continuously updated):